 Rockingham Jobs and Skills Centre provides the following services to employers and businesses.

-- Resources and advice on Aboriginal recruitment and retention strategies
+- Resources and advice on Aboriginal recruitment and retention strategies; and

 We will also engage with local communities and industries to help build local workforce solutions.